kaustubhr7/SignSense-Sign_Language_Interpreter/README.md

 ## Objectives 🎯

 1. **Create Benchmark Datasets** 📸: Develop and curate datasets using smartphone cameras to enhance the accuracy and effectiveness of sign language recognition.
-2. **Develop a Web Application** 🌐: Build a user-friendly web app that performs real-time sign language recognition and translation.
+2. **Develop an Application** 🌐: Build a user-friendly app that performs real-time sign language recognition and translation.
 3. **Achieve High Accuracy** 🏆: Exceed the accuracy of current sign language recognition solutions and provide reliable results.

 ## Problem Statement 📝